Help! My partner isn’t interested in my ideas or what I have to say.

 That is your own response.

-…One that you’ve had buried deep inside of you for a long time, long before this relationship even became a thing.
+One that has been running in the background for a long time, long before this relationship even became a thing.

-AND it keeps getting activated every time you engage with your partner, and they are too busy or tired or whatever the case may be, to respond.
+It keeps getting activated every time you engage with your partner, and they are too busy or tired or whatever the case may be, to respond.

 But the fact you have such a visceral response to it, means that the reaction is bigger than just them.

-You’re literally hijacked at that moment.
+You’re literally hijacked in that moment.

 And your partner is simply the person who happened to be standing there when it fired off.